-Culture vessel: This can be anything such as a 2-litre coke bottle to a 5 or 10-gallon aquarium.
+Culture vessel: This can be anything such as a 3 litre bottle or an old salt bucket or container.

 Culture water: You will need some freshly mixed clean seawater, do not use water from an existing aquarium or culture as this will contaminate your attempt to start a new culture of rotifers.
 A specific gravity of 1.017 to 1.021 for this strain of rotifer is suggested.

 Small air pump, and airline tubing (Do not use an airstone) this keeps the Rotifer Food in suspension.

 Cover to keep dust and contaminants out and evaporation down.

 A food source, such as our Concentrated Rotifer Feed.